Renormalization of bi-cubic circle maps: Complex a priori bounds

 \subsection{Power law estimate}

-Let $f$ be an analytic critical circle map.
+Let $f$ be an analytic multicritical circle map with a periodic combinatorial type $\cC$ as above.
 Let $U$ be a $\TT$-symmetric annulus which is contained in the domain of analyticity of $f$.
 Suppose $0$ is a critical point of $f$ of an odd integer order $k=2m+1$ and denote $\cR^n f$ the $n$-th renormalization of $ f$ at $0$ as above.
 Note that in what follows, rather than working with the map of the circle $f$, we will work with the appropriately translated lifts of $f$ (\ref{real1}), so all of our estimates will be for maps defined in a neighborhood of the real line rather than $\TT$.

 Given an interval $ J\subset \Bbb R$, let $\CC_{J}\equiv \Bbb C\backslash (\Bbb R\backslash {\rm J})$ denote the plane slit along two rays.
 Let $\overline{{ {\Bbb C}}_J}$ denote the completion of this domain in the path metric in ${\Bbb C}_{J}$ (which means that we add to ${\Bbb C}_{J}$ the banks of the slits).